Brick Court Chambers

 • Civil fraud M

-In 2023, he amongst other matters defended the third to eighth defendants in the $1.9bn fraud and unjust enrichment claims in the trial in PJSC Bank v Kolomoisky [2019] EWCA Civ 1708 (judgment awaited).
+In 2023, he amongst other matters defended the third to eighth defendants in the $1.9bn fraud and unjust enrichment claims in the trial in PJSC Bank v Kolomoisky [2025] EWHC 1987

 • Insurance and reinsurance M

-Currently defending AIG UK on Alexander Forbes’ claims for indemnity of losses from claims for negligent pension transfer advice; and Hollard Mozambique on claims for Machinery Breakdown at a Mozambican power plant.
-Recent insurance cases include the arbitration of Bryte Limited’s Covid-19 business interruption reinsurance claims against R+V Versicherung; and Old Mutual Group’s claims against Old Mutual Insure Limited for loss of rental income on its South African property portfolio arising from the Covid-19 lockdown.
+Acted in 2025 and 2024 in arbitration proceedings for AIG UK on Alexander Forbes’ claims for indemnity of losses from claims for negligent pension transfer advice; and Hollard Mozambique on claims for Machinery Breakdown at a Mozambican power plant; Bryte Limited’s Covid-19 business interruption reinsurance claims against R+V Versicherung; and Old Mutual Group’s claims against Old Mutual Insure Limited for loss of rental income on its South African property portfolio arising from the Covid-19 lockdown.

 Thomas regularly acted in insurance matters in South Africa.
 Reported judgments of insurance cases in which he acted include Van Zyl NO v Kiln Non-marine Syndicate No 510 2003 (2) SA 440 (SCA) and David Trust v Aegis Insurance Co Ltd 2000 (3) SA 289 (SCA).